letonchanh/dynamite/artifact/README.md

     ```
     make nla-term
     ```
     It took about 150 minutes for DynamiTe to run the entire 38 benchmarks on the Docker image.
+The result can be found [here](https://htmlpreview.github.io/?https://github.com/letonchanh/dynamite/blob/master/artifact/results/nla-term/nla-term.out-ZL8GkEB.html)

 - To reproduce Table 9, run
     ```